Differentially Private and Federated Structure Learning in Bayesian Networks: EXPERIMENTS

 \textbf{Convergence on homogeneous data.} Figure~\ref{fig:conv} (top) shows that \method consistently achieves lower SHD than \prevmethod across iterations and stabilizes earlier, indicating faster and more stable convergence.
 Variability is also narrower for \method.
 Both methods quickly reach high TPR and remain close thereafter, but \method maintains a lower FDR throughout training.
-This gap persists over iterations and is accompagnied by tighter variability, suggesting that \method avoids over-selecting spurious edges while converging to more accurate structures. \paragraph{Convergence on heterogeneous data.} As shown in Figure \ref{fig:conv} (bottom), \method maintains its advantages on heterogeneous data: it achieves lower SHD with earlier stabilization, matches \prevmethod in TPR, and consistently attains lower FDR, demonstrating accurate and robust recovery of the consensus structure despite cross-participant variability.
+This gap persists over iterations and is accompagnied by tighter variability, suggesting that \method avoids over-selecting spurious edges while converging to more accurate structures.

+\textbf{Convergence on heterogeneous data.} As shown in Figure \ref{fig:conv} (bottom), \method maintains its advantages on heterogeneous data: it achieves lower SHD with earlier stabilization, matches \prevmethod in TPR, and consistently attains lower FDR, demonstrating accurate and robust recovery of the consensus structure despite cross-participant variability.

 \textbf{Communication efficiency.} Communication costs are reported in Table \ref{tab:comm}.
 For $d=20$, \method reduces communication by approximately $64\%$ compared to \prevmethod, while maintaining strong structural accuracy.
 As expected, for $d=200$, the difference is even more pronounced: \method achieves roughly $97.2\%$ reduction in communication costs and clearly outperforms \prevmethod, with lower SHD and FDR while keeping TPR high.
 These results highlight the effectiveness of \method’s design, demonstrating substantial communication savings without sacrificing performance.